-NEW DELHI: Online recruitment activities rose 12% year-on-year (y-o-y)
+Online recruitment rose 12% year-on-year in March: Monster.com

 The report said among the job intensive sectors, although the home appliances sector continued to lead the long-term growth chart with 49% y-o-y growth, the momentum eased by 10 points during the month vis-a-vis February.